davedoesdev/simple-crypt/README.md

 **Parameters:**

 - `{Object} data` A result object received from [encrypt](#cryptprototypeencryptdata-iv-cb).
 You may have received this from another party, for instance.
-  - If you didn't pass `options.json` as `false` to [Crypt.make](#cryptmakekey-options-cb) then the data will be JSON-parsed after it's encrypted.
+  - If you didn't pass `options.json` as `false` to [Crypt.make](#cryptmakekey-options-cb) then the data will be JSON-parsed after it's decrypted.
 Otherwise, you'll receive a `Buffer` (on Node.js) or binary-encoded string.

+  - If you didn't pass `options.base64` as `false` to [Crypt.make](#cryptmakekey-options-cb) then the data will be Base64-decoded before it's decrypted.

   - If you didn't pass `options.check` as `false` to [Crypt.make](#cryptmakekey-options-cb) then a SHA-256 checksum is expected to be prepended to the decrypted data.
 The checksum is verified against the rest of the decrypted data.